genderkit/genderkit/_resources/problems.md

 {% capture title %}My GP isn't willing to offer bridging prescriptions{% endcapture %}
 {% capture body %}
-- self-medication is not illegal
-- existing hormone prescriptions should not be abruptly stopped
-- bridging prescriptions guides
+Read the [TransActual guide to bridging prescriptions](https://www.transactual.org.uk/bridging-prescriptions) for more information on what you can do.

+GPs are free to decide not to offer bridging prescriptions for a number of reasons, such as if you do not meet the criteria listed in [the GMC guidance](https://www.gmc-uk.org/ethical-guidance/ethical-hub/trans-healthcare#Mental%20health%20and%20bridging%20prescriptions), or because they do not feel comfortable doing so.
+Many requests for bridging prescriptions are unsuccessful.

+<a href="#that-didnt-help-what-can-i-do">That didn't help, what can I do?</a>
 {% endcapture %}
 {% include details body=body title=title %}

 {% capture title %}My GP isn't willing to offer shared care or blood testing{% endcapture %}
 {% capture body %}
-- GP can choose whether to offer shared care
+In some local areas, there are local restrictions on who GPs can agree to shared care agreements with, but normally your GP can choose whether to offer you shared care.

-- What you can show them that might help
+To help them make this decision, you can offer your GP information like:

+- the guidance on prescribing for trans people on [the GMC website](https://www.gmc-uk.org/ethical-guidance/ethical-hub/trans-healthcare#Prescribing) (which covers prescribing "unlicensed medications")
+- the guidance to GPs around shared care agreements with private clinics [published by NHS England](https://www.dpt.nhs.uk/download/VjSSV5TQVv)
+- whether the clinicians that have diagnosed you are [GMC registered](https://www.gmc-uk.org/registration-and-licensing/the-medical-register) and are a [registered specialist in gender dysphoria](https://www.gov.uk/government/publications/gender-recognition-certificate-list-of-medical-practitioners-in-gender-dysphoria/doctors-and-psychologists-specialising-in-gender-dysphoria)

-- You can read about other places you can get blood tests from on [our Blood Testing page]({% link _resources/blood-testing.md %}).
+If your GP does not feel comfortable prescribing for you, you can ask your private endocrinologist to write prescriptions for you instead.
+Your NHS GP may still be willing to perform blood testing for you, but if your GP is not willing to do this, you can read about other places you can get blood testing on [our Blood Testing page]({% link _resources/blood-testing.md %}).

+<a href="#that-didnt-help-what-can-i-do">That didn't help, what can I do?</a>
 {% endcapture %}
 {% include details body=body title=title %}

-{% capture title %}My GP isn't willing to perform injections for me{% endcapture %}
-{% capture body %}
-TODO
-{% endcapture %}
-{% include details body=body title=title %}

 {% capture title %}I have another problem with my GP surgery{% endcapture %}
 {% capture body %}
 If you're having a problem with the care you're receiving from a GP, start by talking to the reception staff of the GP surgery in question by email or phone call.

+<a href="#that-didnt-help-what-can-i-do">That didn't help, what can I do?</a>
 {% endcapture %}
 {% include details body=body title=title %}